 Zero Trust Implementation

 In reality, Zero Trust is a new IT journey.
-The most effective strategy is to roll-out Zero Trust in stages so that IT and cybersecurity teams, as well as users, gain knowledge and experience.
-The three key pillars of Zero Trust can be identified as the following:
+The most effective strategy is to roll out ZT in stages so that IT and cybersecurity teams, as well as users, gain knowledge and experience.
+The three key pillars can be identified as the following:

 - Zero Trust Data Access.